 To make it reader-friendly.
 When you cut the dialogue, it might not appear realistic because that’s not how people talk.
 So there is a fine line between realistic dialogues and short dialogues.

 Try shortening the dialogue as much as you can.
-This is something that you'll learn with the passage of time.
+This is something that you’ll learn with time.
 Practice.
 Check dialogue examples.

 Here is an example.
 Check the following dialogue that’s not shortened.

 Now here is a revised version of the same dialogue: